 Cannabidiol (CBD) is a non-intoxicating compound that is found in both marijuana and hemp plants.
 It is one of the most prominent cannabinoids found in the natural plant and is sister to its infamous counterpart tetrahydrocannabinol (THC).
 CBD can be categorized into three types: Isolate, Broad Spectrum & Full Spectrum.
 Knowing the type of product you are planning to use will determine the chances of you failing a drug test.

 Broad Spectrum means that it has the natural beneficial cannabinoid and terpenes but NO THC.
 Due to it's "NO THC" presence, this type of CBD oil has rapidly become popular and taken the market by storm as it is hassle-free when it comes to it being transported or for those worried about failing drug tests.
+Broad Spectrum CBD should always have 0% THC according to third party laboratory results and will not trigger a failed drug test.

 Like THC, CBD offers a wide range of relieving benefits.
 Unlike its counterpart THC, CBD has no intoxicating effects.
 For people who are looking to take advantage of the medicinal benefits of the cannabis plant without the "high", CBD is the way to go.
 But being that both are so closely related and that CBD comes from both marijuana and hemp, people are often concerned that they may potentially fail a drug test.
+When using a Full Spectrum CBD Oil, drug tests will most likely come back as failed.

 The bottom line is not all CBD is created equally.
 There are companies that have completely THC-Free products, while others formulate products that may contain slight traces of THC so that the compounds in cannabis can work more effectively together.
 But often, these products only carry roughly 0.3% THC or less.
 Drug tests are ultimately looking for traces of THC, not CBD.
 However, this does not put you completely in the clear.
 Some companies do have traces amount of THC in their products, although under the legal limit of .3% these products do have the potential to show up on drug tests.
 However, for products with very low traces, you would have to take a substantial amount of CBD oil for this to occur.